liuql2019/VFM/README.md

 ```
 where the parameter -f means the fasta file in which the contigs are stored.
 The meanings of -t and -m are the same as above.
 ## Demo
-The data in the folder data/test will be used to demenstrate how to run VFM.
+The data in the folder data/test is used to demenstrate how to run VFM.
 Run bin-VFM as follows:
 ```
-python3 bin-VFM_predict.py -d ./data/test/bins -t 4
+python3 bin-VFM_predict.py -d ./data/demo/bins -t 4
 ```
 Run unbin-VFM as follows:
 ```
-python3 unbin-VFM_pred.py -f ./data/test/contigs.fasta -t 4
+python3 unbin-VFM_pred.py -f ./data/demo/contigs.fasta -t 4
 ```
 ## Train user's model
 Users could train their own model(s) by scripts train_bin-VFM.py and train_unbin-VFM.py.